 Mia Khalifa's Husband Captures Hilarious Candid Video of Her Singing in the Shower

-Mia Khalifa may have a social media following that only few do and not many people can say they racked up $160,000 like she did for charity in just four months, but like many people, Khalifa can be found singing in the shower.
-Her husband captured the moment in a video he shared to Instagram in which he snuck up on her as she was belting out some notes.
+Mia Khalifa has a social media following that only a few have and not many people can say they racked up $160,000 as she did for charity in just four months thanks to her steady fanbase.
+But like many people, Khalifa can be found singing in the shower — and it's hilarious.
+Her husband captured the moment in a video he posted to Instagram in which he snuck up on her as she was belting out some notes.
 Khalifa, whose real name is Mia Callista, could then be seen popping her head out as she realized what Robert Sandberg was doing.

-The former adult film star has since taken her fame acquired from the three-month stint she had filming a handful of movies in the adult film industry in 2014 and tapped back into her roots with an OnlyFans account that has seen its profit going towards charity.
-Earlier in the month it was revealed that Khalifa’s account on OnlyFans, which is a platform where users, or fans, can pay for exclusive content, contributed $160K in donations for charity.
-She told her fans in a TikTok video that they helped her be able to donate to multiple organizations that mean the most to her.
-“I’m so grateful for the platform and all the incredible, strong, determined women I’ve met through the Internet because of it.”
+The former adult film star has since taken her fame acquired from the three-month stint she had filmed a handful of movies in the adult film industry in 2014 and tapped back into her roots with an OnlyFans account that has seen its profit going towards charity.
+Earlier in the month, it was revealed that Khalifa’s account on OnlyFans, which is a platform where users, or fans, can pay for exclusive content, contributed $160K in donations for charity.

 View this post on Instagram